OpenTechSchool/python-flask/core/form-submission.md

 Now the action attribute of the form is saying it will be posted to `signup.html`.
 We don't have any code for this URL at the moment, so it is time to make one!

 We are going to need to import more objects from Flask.
-We need `request` to get the form data, `redirect` to redirect the browser once we are done and `url_for` to generate the URL back to the main page.
+We need `request` to get the form data, `redirect` to redirect the browser once we are done.

-	from flask import request, redirect, url_for
+	from flask import request, redirect

+Now we can add our new route for `signup.html`.

+	@app.route('/signup.html', methods = ['POST'])
+	def signup():
+	    email = request.form['email']
+	    print("The email address is '" + email + "'")
+	    return redirect('/'))

+This gets a little complicated, so we'll go through it line-by-line:

+	@app.route('/signup.html', methods = ['POST'])

+We apply a _decorator_ to the signup function, saying that we want it to be used for `/signup.html`.
+It will accept the HTTP _POST_ method, which you can see is mentioned in the HTML form element as `method="post"`.

+	def signup():
+	    email = request.form['email']
+	    print("The email address is '" + email + "'")

+In the signup method we can retrieve the email address using the `request` object, which contains the form data.
+In the HTML we used `name="email"`, which means that in the `request` object we can use `request.form["email"]`.
+If we used `name="address"` in the HTML then it would be `request.form["address"]`.

+We just print out the email address at this stage.
+So when you submit it you should be able to see the email address printed to the console.

+	    return redirect('/')

+Once we have printed the email address we still need a response to send back to the web browser.
+A common option is to send a HTTP _Redirect_ response.
+This tells the browser to go to another page.
+In our case we just send them back to the home page, `/`, which is served by the `hello_world()` function.